MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 - Always meet your deadlines.
 Clients will often not meet theirs, but that does not spare you from doing your homework.
 Be always ready for unexpected changes and to help your client.
 - Previous experience in consulting and management have proved useful, specially when reporting to clients and managing expectations.
-- Treat your employees responsibly and they will behave responsibly (37Signals’ Jason Fried <a href="http://www.inc.com/magazine/20091101/the-way-i-work-jason-fried-of-37signals.html" target="_blank" title="Jason Friend's How I Work">wrote about this first</a>).
+- Treat your employees responsibly and they will behave responsibly (Basecamp's Jason Fried <a href="http://www.inc.com/magazine/20091101/the-way-i-work-jason-fried-of-37signals.html" target="_blank" title="Jason Friend's How I Work">wrote about this first</a>).
 - Define a minimum budget for projects.
 You don’t want to waste your client’s time, so tell them what that price is upfront.
 - Clients that don't fit your company might be a right fit for others.
 Offer them to pass their contact onto companies/freelancers you trust.
 They will be very grateful for that.